mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-points.md

 point2.append(2.0)
 point2.append(5.0)
 ```
-Like 3-D points, RhinoScript represents a single 2-D point as zero-based, one-dimensional array.
+Like 3-D points, Python represents a single 2-D point as a zero-based list of numbers.
 The difference being that 2-D points contain only X and Y coordinate values.

-RhinoScript contains a number of methods to manipulate points.
+Rhinoscriptsyntax contains a number of methods to manipulate points.
 See Points and Vectors for details.

 ---